IRTIDEATH/Al-Sakha/README.md

 ## Future Enhancements

-- [ ]  Search bar on the writing page
+- [ ]  Up button on the writing page
-- [ ]  Pagination on the writing page
+- [x]  Pagination on the writing page

 ## License